hnipun/aiide-docs/README.md

 ## Extensions

-Extensions are Python scripts that enable interactions with LLMs, such as chat, code apply, autocomplete, gray completions etc. Users can create their own extensions, which the editor will manage and execute (explained in a later section).
+Extensions are Python scripts that enable interactions with LLMs, such as chat, code apply, autocomplete, gray completions etc. You can also create your own extensions, which the editor will manage and execute (explained in a later section).

 ### Setup

 <img src="https://github.com/hnipun/aiide-docs/blob/main/images/image.001.png" alt=""/>

-- When the editor is launched for the first time, the default extensions will be downloaded to `~ /.notbadaiide/extensions/.`
+- When you launch the editor for the first time, the default extensions are downloaded to `~ /.notbadaiide/extensions/.`
 - This can be verified by navigating to `Extensions` (left side pane) → `Management` and checking the `Extensions Repository`.
 It should display the downloaded.
-- The user also needs to configure the `Python Path` and `API Key` under `Extensions` → `Management`.
+- Make sure to set your `Python Path` and `API Key` under `Extensions` → `Management`.

 Once these steps are complete, the editor is ready for use.